akananth/NGINXaaS-lab-appworld/labs/lab4/readme.md

 ## 🏗️ Pre-provisioned Infrastructure
 The following resources are prepared for this lab:
 * **Ubuntu VM:** Running OWASP Juice Shop in a Docker container on **Port 3000**.
-* **Internal IP:** Your instructor will provide the private IP of the Juice Shop VM.

 ---

 ## 🚀 Lab Exercises